Why is Lancashire excluded from the government's 50-million tree Northern Forest?

 “The area’s breathtaking scenery and landscape is famous across the world, and this scheme will help bolster it for future generations.”

+Coun Michael Green, cabinet member for economic development, environment and planning, said: “Lancashire is not part of the Community Forest partnership and in turn is not included in the Northern Forest proposal, although there is an opportunity in the future for the area it covers to expand into the county.

+“The County Council is interested to explore this initiative further with regard to potential benefits for our area.
+Lancashire currently has a woodland cover of 6.5 per cent which provides all the benefits associated with social forestry, including health and wellbeing, recreation, landscape enhancement and increased biodiversity.”

-The Woodland Trust and Lancashire County Council have been contacted for comment.
+The Woodland Trust have been contacted for comment.